Australian musk ducks have the ability to call you a ‘bloody fool,’ research finds

 Cate described the discovery of vocal learning in a duck species “extra remarkable.”

-Although it is impossible to know for sure where the duck got the phrase from, it may have been language picked up from his care giver, the report said.
+Although it is impossible to know for sure where the duck got the phrase from, it may have been language picked up from his caregiver, the report said.

-Musk ducks form strong maternal relationships due to the fact that the species reproduce in small numbers — which means mothers have more time to interact with their young.
+Musk ducks form strong maternal relationships because the species reproduce in small numbers — which means mothers have more time to interact with their young.

 This may explain why hand-reared musk ducks like Ripper, who was raised at Australia’s Tidbinbilla Nature Reserve, form strong human connections with their caregivers and are more likely to mimic their behavior.